King Crimson: 1972–1975: Larks' Tongues in Aspic, Starless and Bible Black, Red and hiatus

-Two months before the release of Red, King Crimson's future looked bright (with talks regarding founder member Ian McDonald rejoining the group).
+Two months before the release of Red, King Crimson's future looked bright, with talks regarding founder member Ian McDonald rejoining the group.
 However, Fripp wished not to tour as he felt increasingly disenchanted by the group and the music industry.
 He also felt the world was going to drastically change by 1981 and that he had to prepare for it.
 Despite a band meeting while touring the US in which Fripp expressed a desire to end the band, the group did not formally disband until 25 September 1974 and later Fripp announced that King Crimson had "ceased to exist" and was "completely over for ever and ever".
-It was later revealed that Fripp had attempted to interest his managers in a King Crimson with McDonald (but without him), but this idea was rejected.
-Following the band's disbanding, the live album USA was released in May 1975, formed of recordings from their 1974 North American tour.
+It was later revealed that Fripp had attempted to replace himself with McDonald and Steve Hackett of Genesis, but this was rejected by the managers.

+Following the band's disbandment, the live album USA was released in May 1975, formed of recordings from their 1974 North American tour.
 It received some positive reviews, including "a must" for fans of the band and "insanity you're better off having".
-Issues with the tapes rendered some of Cross' playing inaudible, so Eddie Jobson was hired to perform violin and keyboard overdubs in a studio; further edits were also made to allow the music to fit on a single LP.
+Issues with the tapes rendered some of Cross's playing inaudible, so Eddie Jobson of Roxy Music was hired to perform violin and keyboard overdubs in a studio; further edits were also made to allow the music to fit on a single LP.
+More live recordings from the 1972–1974 era would be issued as The Night Watch in 1997, and as part of the box sets The Great Deceiver (1992), Larks' Tongues in Aspic (1972–1973) (2012), The Road to Red (1974), and Starless (1973–1974) (both 2014).
 Between 1975 and 1981, King Crimson were completely inactive.